 Early on, we worked with the cubes with nothing on them and architecturally that worked well in the performance space.
 We then brought in the two self-portraits front and back, nine cubes each gave us 18 other images to select.
 This was about presenting a balance of work from both painters to allow the performers to reference the art in different ways during the show.
 The brain likes puzzles and jigsaws.
-We have moments of creating jigsaws with the audience figuring out as do the dancers the images coming together as individual portraits as well as trying to combine the two.
+We have moments of creating jigsaws with the audience, figuring out as the dancers do, the images coming together as individual portraits and trying to combine the two.

 Our performers have loved the challenge of using the source material and the cube set.
 They have used it to their advantage, enhancing their creative art form, to make sense of and find a deeper connection to the painters.

 We hope you leave the performance with a warm glow, having a shared emotional experience viewing art as a gathering of strangers.
-We hope that you feel inspired and want to find out more about the artists and their work.
 See the world anew as we take small steps into the sunlight in present times with a fresh outlook on how we fit within it all after months of a world in isolation with our own self-portraits.

 Balbir Singh studied contemporary dance at the Northern School of Contemporary Dance (NSCD).
 Trained and immersed entirely in the Western contemporary canon, it was only after graduating from NSDC that Balbir encountered traditional Indian dance forms.
 Read more...